NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 • The doctor’s letter submitted to OTDA must specifically address client’s inability to travel to the hearing without substantial hardship or medical deteriment by any available means, even by taxi, because of her disability.
 The letter should not solely list her diagnoses and disabilities.

-• If client is actually receiving Medicaid 24-hour care or is currently in a nursing home, you do not need a doctor’s letter.
+• If client is actually receiving Medicaid 24-hour care or is a permanent resident in a nursing home, you do not need a doctor’s letter.
 Attach to the form proof if you have it.
 Otherwise just write it on the form.
-Usually, the state will know that the person already has 24 hour care or is in a nursing home because it will be in the record.
+Usually, the state will know that the person already has 24-hour care or is permanently in a nursing home because it will be in the record.
 It’s not enough to be REQUESTING 24-hour care to be relieved of the need to send medical proof of inability to travel.
 The client must actually already be receiving it.
+It is also not enough for a client to reside in a nursing home.
+The nursing home must indicate that the client is a permanent resident.
+Even if the client is in a nursing home, it is a best practice to submit a doctor's letter to OTDA addressing the client's inability to travel to the hearing without significant hardship or medical detriment due to their mental or physical disability.

 • TIP: If you are working with the client’s physician to write a letter of medical necessity anyway—at the plan level or for the hearing -- ask the MD to add to the letter of medical necessity the inability to travel to a hearing without substantial difficulty, so that letter can be used to document homebound status.
 Only one and not two doctor’s letters may be needed.

-4. At the initial hearing (whether held by phone or -- when the pandemic is over -- without the appellant present at the central hearing site) – verify with the Judge that the client is classified as “homebound.”
+4. At the initial hearing (whether held by phone or, if there is reason to request the hearing without the appellant present be held in person) – verify with the Judge that the client is classified as “homebound.”
 If the client has not been classified as homebound, it’s not too late.
 Ask the Judge to change the classification.
 If it has been more than 45 days since the fair hearing was requested, ask the Judge to notify OTDA that the client is entitled to the “Varshavsky” increase, a/k/a Varshavky "aid continuing," described below.
 Follow up with a call to OTDA a week later to make sure homebound status is indicated.

 5. 45 days after you requested the fair hearing, OTDA should direct the local Medicaid agency or managed care plan to implement the “Varshavsky increase,” also called “Varshavsky Aid Continuing.”
 OTDA will order an increase to the amount of hours the plan or the local Medicaid agency denied that is at issue in the fair hearing.
 This is called “Aid Continuing” but it is not the traditional concept of Aid Continuing.
 It is a temporary increase that is ordered to continue until the Home Hearing is held and a decision issued.
 If that decision is unfavorable, the temporary increase will stop and the hours will revert back to what they were.
 OTDA informs the appellant of this relief by sending a letter (p.
 9 at this link)